 Elon Musk, one of the leading thinkers and innovators of our time and a guy who does seemingly whatever the hell he wants (he strapped a car to a rocket, is pioneering AI research, wants to build an empire on Mars, even sold fucking flamethrowers and jetpacks) – is not an alpha all the time.
 He has been divorced 3 times… Twice by the same woman.
 He’s also cried on stage/in interviews multiple times.
 Is that “alpha”?

 No disrespect to any of these men – they’re solid rolemodels who took me a hell of a long way with my own self-improvement.
+They’re my idols.
 And that’s my point – even my own idols (Musk, Cernovich & Rollo Tomassi) are fallible – they’re not alphas all the time.
 The definition of “alpha” changes depending on who you ask; one man’s alpha is another man’s beta.

 Alpha archetypes like James Bond don’t exist in real life.
 People are human, with human emotions and stresses and insecurities and fears.
 Nobody is strong and stoic all the time.
 Even Marcus Aurelius, king of stoicism and toughness, had moments of self-doubt and despair.
 You are going to be a mess sometimes – and that’s totally ok.
 You have to give yourself permission to suck sometimes, because sucking is part of being a fucking human.

-I’ve never been alpha, I don’t pretend to be – I’m just Andy.
+These days I’m not alpha, I don’t pretend to be – I’m just Andy.
 The fact I’m open about my failures and shortcomings is the reason you’re here.
 I’m not some bullshit caracature – I’m exactly like you.
 You read my articles because you know if a non-alpha “loser” like me can be successful, there’s nothing stopping YOU from doing the same thing.

 I don’t even like using the word “loser” – part of me wishes I’d chosen a different username/website name all those years ago when I first came up with “KillYourInnerLoser”.
 I wasn’t a loser, and even if you’re a total newbie to self-improvement, neither are you.
 You’re just a guy who’s at the start of his self-improvement journey.
 And when you get further down the track, you won’t magically turn from a beta into an alpha.
 You’ll simply be “the guy who’s now further along with his self-improvement journey”.